 How are charitable dollars spent?
 Where does my donation go?

-Donations support the many projects and programs we offer to support a thriving neighborhood and thriving urban ecology.
+Donations support project and program expenses.
 We do not receive County or City funding, and depend on donations and grants to support our work.

 A photo of Four Mile Run nearing sunset.